-subitems(val, start_index, end_index) - This function is used to break apart lists of items such as genres.
-It interprets the value as a comma-separated list of items, where each item is a period-separated list.
-Returns a new list made by first finding all the period-separated items, then for each such item extracting the start_index to the end_index components, then combining the results back together.
-The first component in a period-separated list has an index of zero.
-If an index is negative, then it counts from the end of the list.
+subitems (value, start_index, end_index) - This function breaks apart lists of tag-like hierarchical items such as genres.
+It interprets the value as a comma- separated list of tag-like items, where each item is a period-separated list.
+It returns a new list made by extracting from each item the components from start_index to end_index, then merging the results back together.
+Duplicates are removed.
+The first subitem in a period-separated list has an index of zero.
+If an index is negative then it counts from the end of the list.
 As a special case, an end_index of zero is assumed to be the length of the list.

-Example using basic template mode and assuming a #genre value of "A.B.C": {#genre:subitems(0,1)} returns "A.". {#genre:subitems(0,2)} returns "A.B". {#genre:subitems(1,0)} returns "B.C".
-Assuming a #genre value of "A.B.C, D.E.F", {#genre:subitems(0,1)} returns "A, D". {#genre:subitems(0,2)} returns "A.B, D.E"
+- Assuming a #genre column containing "A.B.C":

+- {#genre:subitems(0,1)} returns "A"

+- {#genre:subitems(0,2)} returns "A.B"

+- {#genre:subitems(1,0)} returns "B.C"

+- Assuming a #genre column containing "A.B.C, D.E":

+- {#genre:subitems(0,1)} returns "A, D"

+- {#genre:subitems(0,2)} returns "A.B, D.E"